Commercial Building Types

 This work is managed as part of a whole-building or whole-site delivery model.
 These are the scope areas that have to stay coordinated for the job to remain practical from mobilization through turnover.

-Retail shell coordination with storefront, glazing, canopy, and facade trades.
+Retail shell coordination with storefront, glazing, canopy, and facade trades — including lead time management for metal panels, curtainwall, and specialty storefronts in the Central Texas market.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Parking, pedestrian, and service access planning that supports daily use
+Parking, pedestrian, and service access planning that supports daily retail use at Georgetown traffic volumes — with decel lane and driveway coordination for state-highway frontage sites

-Parking, pedestrian, and service access planning that supports daily use.
+Parking, pedestrian, and service access planning that supports daily retail use at Georgetown traffic volumes — with decel lane and driveway coordination for state-highway frontage sites.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Suite turnover sequencing for owners or tenant teams.
+Suite turnover sequencing for owners or tenant teams — with documented utility stub locations, ADA path confirmation, and permit history that supports the TI permit process.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Back-of-house utility and service distribution planning across multiple bays.
+Back-of-house utility and service distribution planning across multiple bays — grease trap provisions, electrical capacity by suite, and plumbing rough-in coordination for restaurant and food-service tenants.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

 Treating these items as one coordinated package gives ownership a clearer line of accountability.
 It also helps the subcontractor team understand how each part of the work affects the next package, which is critical on both commercial and industrial jobs.